wety-dev/jackpot-ton/README.md

 ## Jackpot.ton

-By sending TON to a contract address, the sender joins the current round.
+By sending TON to the contract address, the sender joins the current round.

 Your transfer will be validated in several steps:
 1. `Transfer value >= minimum bet.`